John A. Danaher III

-John A. Danaher III (born August 22, 1950) is a Connecticut Superior Court Judge sitting in Litchfield, Connecticut.
+John A. Danaher III (born August 22, 1950) is a Connecticut Superior Court judge sitting in Litchfield, Connecticut.
 Between March 5, 2007, and May 5, 2010, he served as the Commissioner of the State of Connecticut Department of Public Safety.
-In addition, Judge Danaher previously served as the 47th United States Attorney for the District of Connecticut from May 2001 to November 2002 during which he supervised federal prosecutions of former Waterbury Mayor Philip Giordano and former Bridgeport Mayor Joseph Ganim.
+In addition, Judge Danaher previously served as the 47th U.S. attorney for the District of Connecticut from May 2001 to November 2002 during which he supervised federal prosecutions of former Waterbury Mayor Philip Giordano and former Bridgeport Mayor Joseph Ganim.

 Legal career

 Prior to his legal career, Judge Danaher taught science and English.
 Upon graduation from law school, Judge Danaher served as a clerk to the Honorable T. Emmet Clarie.
 Judge Danaher worked at the Hartford, Connecticut firm of Day, Berry & Howard from 1981 to 1986 before joining the United States Attorney's Office in July 1986.
 At the United States Attorney's Office, among other things, Judge Danaher was part of the team that investigated Los Macheteros.
 He went on to serve as Assistant-in-Charge of the Hartford Office from January 1994 to April 2000 and Deputy United States Attorney from April 2000 to May 2001.
 From 2001 to 2002, Judge Danaher served as the United States Attorney for the District of Connecticut.
 He held the title of Senior Litigation Counsel from January 2003 until February 2007 when Connecticut Governor M. Jodi Rell nominated Judge Danaher to be Commissioner of the Department of Public Safety.